1. Introduction

 2. Policy Objectives

-The objective of this Policy is to set out how Seccl Custody Limited (SCL) approaches the execution of client orders for retail and professional clients in accordance with regulatory requirements.
+The objective of this Policy is to set out how we, Seccl Custody Limited approaches the execution of client orders in accordance with regulatory requirements.

-The FCA requires SCL to take all sufficient steps to obtain the best possible results for clients when executing or procuring the execution of orders, taking into account the execution factors and that intended outcomes can be successfully achieved on an on-going basis
+The FCA require that we take all sufficient steps to obtain the best possible results for clients when executing or procuring the execution of orders, taking into account the execution factors and that intended outcomes can be successfully achieved on an on- going basis.

 3. Scope of Policy

-This policy applies to transactions in exchange traded instruments, unit trust and OEICs for retail and professional clients.
+This policy applies to transactions in exchange traded instruments, unit trust and OEICs for retail clients.

 4. Governance and Oversight

-The Operations Committee maintains oversight of the adequacy and effectiveness of SCL’s order execution arrangements.
+Our Operations Committee maintains oversight of the adequacy and effectiveness of the order execution arrangements.

 Exchange traded orders

-The execution factors applied by WBS when executing any client orders that we place with them are set out in section 7 of this policy.
-The current execution venues used by WBS are detailed in section 14 of this policy.
+The execution factors applied by WBS when executing any client orders that we place with them are set out in section 6 of this policy.
+The current execution venues used by WBS are detailed in Order venues and RSPs section of this policy.

 Unit trusts and OEICs